nimit95/BasicAndroidWidgets/README.md

 # Basic Android Widgets

-First lets get down at the real basics that ways in which we can interact with a program.
+First, let us get down to the basics of the ways in which we can interact with a computer program.

-One way is that the program gives instructions to the user and the user follows them to get desired output.
-Consider a C++ program which asks user for two amounts (have to be given for then program to proceed) and the program prints sum of the two.
-In such cases the control of flow depends in the program hence, it is called program driven approach.
+One way is that the program gives instructions to the user and the user follows them to get the desired output.
+Like in our C/C++ programs.
+Consider a C++ program which asks the user for two amounts(have to be given for the program to proceed) and the program prints sum of those two amounts.
+In such cases the control of flow depends on the program hence, it is called program-driven approach.

-Another way in which we generally use in our day to day life is that we see many options in program and the result depends on our selection.
-Like in any android App or website, the result depends on the action we perform, back button closes an app, clicking a button on screen might just open a new page.
-So, bascially the output is dependent on action/event, hence such tyoe of approach is called event driven.
+Another way in which we generally interact with the programs in our day to day life is that we see many options in the program and nothing happens until we perform any action.
+Like in an Android App or website, the result depends on the action we perform, back button closes an app, clicking a button on screen might just open a new page.
+So basically, the output is dependent on action/event, hence such type of approach is called event-driven.

-So can you guess wheather android apps are program driven or event driven?
+So can you guess whether Android apps are program driven or event driven?
-If your answer is event driven then you are right.
-Android Apps are event driven program.
-Generally, most GUI application are event driven, they give space to user to perform action.
+If your answer is event-driven then you are right.
+Android Apps are event-driven.
+Generally, most GUI applications are event-driven and perform an action after an event.

-As most of you would have used gui application, lets revise which type of UI elements are common and we can perform events on them.
+As most of us have used GUI application, let us revise types of UI elements that are common and we can perform events on them.

 * Buttons
 * TextView(View Text)